cwchentw/lightweight-cms/content/write-posts.md

 ---
-title: Write Posts on mdcms Sites
+title: Write Posts on Lightweight CMS Sites
 mtime: 2022/07/20
 weight: 3
 ---

 ## Prologue

 As a would-be owner of an awesome content website, you cannot wait to write and publish posts for your site.
-This article illustrates how to write posts on mdcms-based sites.
+This article illustrates how to write posts on Lightweight CMS based sites.

 ## Choose a Programming Editor